A dialogue on the nature of the Self

 My wife had died suddenly in the interim period—she was my first wife and we had been married for twenty-three years and had three children.
 I did subsequently marry again to a Jungian practitioner and medical doctor—that marriage lasted for ten years but eventually broke down.

 Then I met Jane Adams and we fell in love and so I left my second wife and moved in with Jane.
 Jane became the Secretary of the Ramana Maharshi Foundation UK.
-We both went to see Robert Adams together in America.
-Robert Adams was a jnani so I had a real input then from a real teacher.
-Again, Robert took a personal interest in me.

-Around this time, I started to go to the Ramanasramam in Tiruvannamalai, Tamil Nadu, India, fairly regularly, once a year.
+However, around this time, I started to go to the Ramanasramam in Tiruvannamalai, Tamil Nadu, India, fairly regularly, once a year.
 On one particular time, I met an old friend there whom I trusted and said you have come at the right time, there’s a wonderful new teacher on the hill.

 I took all this with a pinch of salt as I have heard all these stories before but he then told me that Mira Pagoux, Papaji’s second wife, had said that this new teacher was the only free being she had met in India since Papaji.
 So I thought I must go.

 The teacher was Radha Ma.
 When I met her, I felt an immediate connection, as if something was coming from her that was sacred—it struck me deep in the heart.
 Again, she took a personal interest in me and spent some time correcting my view of the teaching and made me internalize much more of it than I had previously done.